cse-labs/docker101/README.md

 # The prompt changed
 # We are now "in" the docker container

-# Run some commands in the container
+# Run some commands in the container, e.g. `ps`
-ls -al
+# `ps` command shows the processes run inside a container.
+# By default the should be only one process `dotnet aspnetapp.dll --in-memory`.
+But, as you entered a container you had created another process which is `sh` and as you executed `ps` command you can see the 3rd process which is `ps` itself.
+ps

 # Leave the container
 exit